 - information about your usage of our Websites and Services

-We may also collect additional personal information in providing our Services, operating our business, and interacting with individuals in the course of our business, which may at times include “sensitive" information (otherwise known as “special categories of personal information” under the GDPR), such as health records or criminal conviction data.
-In these instances, we will provide specific data processing information to you regarding how we may process that data and what rights you may have regarding such processing.
+We may also collect additional personal information in providing our Services, operating our business, and interacting with individuals in the course of our business, which may at times include “sensitive" information (otherwise known as “special categories of personal information” under the GDPR, such as health records or criminal conviction data, and known as “sensitive personal data” under the DPL such as physical or mental health or condition, medical data, commission, or alleged commission of an offense; any proceedings for an offense committed, or alleged to have been committed.
+Where required by law, we will provide specific data processing information to you regarding how we may process that data and what rights you may have regarding such processing.

-Sources of personal information we collect.
+Categories of sources of personal information.
 We may collect personal information directly from you, as well as automatically related to your use of our Websites and other services, as well as from third parties.
 For example, we collect personal information:

 - from the content of surveys that you may complete;

-- from 'cookies' and other similar tools deployed on parts of our Websites that can only be accessed by authenticated users who are logged into the Website (for further information regarding cookies used on our Websites, please see Section 6 below)
+- from 'cookies' and other similar tools deployed on parts of our Websites (for further information regarding cookies used on our Websites, please see Section 7 below)

-- when you provide information as a client in connection with us providing professional services to you
+- from our clients in connection with us providing professional services to them

 - from other sources, such as public databases, joint marketing partners, social media platforms (including from people with whom you are friends or otherwise connected) and from other third parties.